PRME: Do Businesses Require Socially Responsible Managers?

 Director of iMBA Program, Institute of Business and Business Administration, RANEPA

-President, IEDC-Bled School of Management; President, CEEMAN
+Professor of Leadership and Effective Management, President, IEDC - Bled School of Management; President, CEEMAN

 President, World Olympians Association; President and Founder, "Peace and Sport"; Advisor to H.S.H.
 Prince Albert II of Monaco